softrams/bulwark/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue with the owners of this repository before making a change.

-Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Contributing to Development

 Issues will be labelled with `help wanted` or `good first issue`